fly2mars/AssistantPlus/README.md

-# suAgent
+# Assistant+

-An multiple agents framework for clouds 3D printing.
+An personal AI tools for

+* Analyzing data in excel.
+* Searching infomation on special topic.
+* Visulizing data on multiple form.